digitaldesigndj/boundstar-content/commands.html.md

 `/shipaccess` - control who can access your ship

-`/spawn` - warp your ship to spawn for free
+`/spawn` - warp your ship to spawn for free, even if you aren't on it.

-`/fuel` - one use per player, gives you enough fuel for 1 FTL.
+`/fuel` - one use per player, gives you some free fuel for faster than light travel away from spawn.

 ### Player Listing